developer-advocacy-dremio/dremio-cloud-dremioframe/README.md

-# DremioFrame
+# DremioFrame (currently in alpha)

-DremioFrame is a Python library that provides an Ibis-like dataframe builder interface for interacting with Dremio Cloud & Dremio Software.
+DremioFrame is a Python library that provides a dataframe builder interface for interacting with Dremio Cloud & Dremio Software.
 It allows you to list data, perform CRUD operations, and administer Dremio resources using a familiar API.

 ## Documentation